 Alison Lima Andersen

 Alison's work is primarily in the areas of ERISA and other employee benefits litigation, health care litigation, and complex commercial litigation.
-Her recent litigation work includes defending companies and retirement plans against breach of fiduciary claims; defending several defendants accused of violating the Medicare Secondary Payer Act; and representing medical providers seeking reimbursement from commercial health plans and insurers.
+Her recent litigation work includes representing medical providers seeking reimbursement from commercial health plans and insurers; defending companies and retirement plans against breach of fiduciary claims; and defending several defendants accused of violating the Medicare Secondary Payer Act.
+She also has recent experience in municipal and corporate bankruptcy; as well as in class action cases involving claims of government lending and disability discrimination.
 She also has recent experience in municipal and corporate bankruptcy; as well as in a case involving claims of government lending discrimination.